DeepTrackAI/MNIST_dataset/README.md

 This DeepTrackAI repository provides a copy of the **MNIST** dataset, a benchmark collection of handwritten digits originally created by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges, available from the [Official MNIST Website](http://yann.lecun.com/exdb/mnist/).

+Each image is a grayscale depiction of a digit from 0 to 9, with an associated label.
 MNIST is one of the most widely used datasets for training and evaluating machine learning and deep learning models in computer vision.

-Each image is a grayscale depiction of a digit from 0 to 9, with an associated label.
-All images are 28×28 pixels in size.
-The dataset is split into a training set of 60,000 images and a test set of 10,000 images.

 ### Summary
 - **Number of images**: 70,000 (60,000 training, 10,000 test)
-- **Image size**: 28×28 pixels
+- **Image size**: 28 × 28 pixels
-- **Color**: Grayscale
+- **Image format**: 8-bit grayscale PNG
 - **Labels**: 10 classes (digits 0–9)
-- **Format**: PNG, 8-bit per channel

 ---